IsabellaGuo/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express middleware and Express server-side routing.

 - [ ] Describe Middleware?

+A function that gets executed in a specific linear order.

 - [ ] Describe a Resource?

+Data that is stored in a database; hardware or software that is accessible by the computer, network, or another object connected to a computer.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes in the 200s or returning the object.

 - [ ] How can we partition our application into sub-applications?

+Server-side routing.

 ## Minimum Viable Product